pydio/cells-sdk-java/README.md

 ## Remote server

 A remote server is completely defined by a ServerURL.
-It wraps the validated URL of a remote server and is also in charge of managing TLS, it holds:

-- a skipVerify flag to violently skip all TLS layers
+It wraps the validated URL of a remote server and is also in charge of managing TLS, it also holds a skipVerify flag to violently skip all TLS layers.
-- [TODO] a reference to untrusted certificates that have been explicitly accepted by the caller

 A successful call to the `ServerURL.ping()` method insure we perform HTTP requests to this address, with no SSL issue and have a valid ServerURL.